nginx-architects/agility2022-apigw-nic/modules/module3/readme.md

 As part of this workshop, you will apply the policy to a specific route (Colors API).
 For more information on how to apply policies to all routes look into the link in the References section.

 Inspect the `module3/api-runtimes-vs-with-ratelimit.yaml` file.
-We modified the `apis` VirtualServer object from module 1 and applied the rate limit policy to restrict the usage of Colors API.
+This file modifies the `apis` VirtualServer object from module 1 and applies the rate limit policy to restrict the usage of Colors API.
 (See highlighted section in the screenshot below)

 ![API VS ratelimit](media/module3_api_vs_ratelimit.png)